CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 Writing Numba-Compatible Transport Code
 =======================================

-Maintained transport code in MC/DC is written in Python but may execute as Python, Numba-compiled CPU code, or Numba-compiled GPU device code.
-A method may be prototyped within the MC/DC Python backend before it is adapted for the two accelerated backends.

-Read :doc:`../architecture/python_first_numba_accelerated_design` first for the reason behind this development model.
+Use this page when verified Python transport behavior is being prepared for Numba-CPU, Numba-GPU, and long-term maintenance in MC/DC.
+The development rationale and execution mechanisms belong in :doc:`../architecture/python_first_numba_accelerated_design` and :doc:`../architecture/transport_execution`.
-If the change introduces new model state, also read :doc:`extending_the_object_model` and :doc:`../architecture/runtime_data_layout`.
+If the change introduces new model state, begin with :doc:`extending_the_object_model`.

-The rules below apply when an MC/DC Python prototype is being made portable and maintained as part of MC/DC.
-They are not restrictions on temporary Python-only behavior during initial exploration.
+The rules below start at the portability boundary and do not restrict temporary Python-only exploration.

 Choose the Host or Transport Layer
 ----------------------------------